 All Season VS Winter Tires

 All-season tires help provide your car with stable handling and reduced tread wear in both wet and dry conditions.
-They usually have a lower rolling resistance which results in your car getting better gas mileage.
-And the tires are often quieter, so your car is more comfortable to ride in.
+They’re tractable on ice and in light snow conditions.
+That said, they’re not quite as tractable as winter tires.
+They also have a lower rolling resistance which results in your car getting better gas mileage, and their less aggressive tread means quieter driving on Burnaby roads.

 Winter tires can handle heavy snowfall and thickly iced-over Burnaby roads.
 They feature a special rubber compound that stays flexible in extreme cold and an aggressive tread provides an extreme grip on particularly rough winter terrain.
 This aggressive tread also reduces snow build-up on your tires, making hard braking less risky on ice.
 The downside to winter tires is that they’ll wear out more quickly on dry roads in the warm months, they’re quite noisy and can have sluggish responsiveness.
 The main reason to get winters is to increase your peace of mind if you live in an area with brutal winters.

 Have More Questions About the Differences Between The Two Tires?